Goshen has been quietly taking off in the last few years. The cultural, economic, and recreational opportunities keep getting

-The average cost of a home in the city is about $111,000, according to the U.S. Census Bureau.
+The average cost of a home in the city is about $111,000, according to a recent U.S. Census Bureau.
 That is 58 percent less than the national average of $176,000 and $12,000 cheaper than the median for housing in Indiana.

 The way through the woods

 There is no need to travel far to have fun, get some exercise, and enjoy the outdoors in Goshen.
 The city has a network of recreation trails running throughout.

 The Millrace Trail meanders for 2.75 miles, following a hydraulic canal and connecting the southern part of the city with the downtown and two parks along the way.

 The Central City Trail, a brick-lined sidewalk, connects downtown to Goshen High School, Goshen College, and the Goshen Public Library.

 With access points running all the way to Shipshewana, the Pumpkinvine Nature Trail runs northeast out of Goshen for nearly 25 miles.
 A total of 30 miles of trails in Goshen link up even more parks, schools, and public areas.

 The whole Goshen community is passionate about the arts.

 Built more than 100 years ago, the Goshen Theater still shows classic films, provides space for events, and hosts dance classes.
 The Goshen Theater board is also planning a multi-million dollar renovation to transform the space into